coatless-rpkg/searcher/README.md

 )
 ```

+See
-See `vignette("search-with-ai-assistants",  package = "searcher")` for
+`vignette("using-ai-assistants-with-searcher",  package = "searcher")`
-more details on using AI assistants in searches through `searcher`.
+for more details on using AI assistants in searches through `searcher`.

 ## AI Prompt Management